Lioresal Tablets (Baclofen)

 Who Should Not Take Lioresal Tablets

-Do not use Lioresal if you are allergic to baclofen or any of the ingredients listed.
-Always check the ingredients to make sure you can use this medicine.
+Do not use Lioresal if you are allergic to baclofen or any of its ingredients.

 Medical Conditions to Discuss